 I know COVID-19 is still a threat and I’m committed to protecting myself and people I love.
-That’s why, I’m keeping these things in mind as I reconnect with my doctor:
+That’s why, I’m keeping these things in mind as I reconnect with the doctor:

 - Safety Protocols.
 I’ll call ahead and make sure I understand every in-office COVID-19 protection requirement.